garden-io/garden/docs/reference/module-types/openfaas.md

 ### `apiVersion`

-The schema version of this module's config (currently not used).
+The schema version of this config (currently not used).

 | Type     | Allowed Values | Default          | Required |
 | -------- | -------------- | ---------------- | -------- |